No Guidance: Critical reception

-Trent Clark of HipHopDX complimented the song, saying that it "serves as a timeless bluesy groove".
+"No Guidance" was met with generally favorable reviews from critics.
+HipHopDX complimented "No Guidance", saying that it "serves as a timeless bluesy groove", and named it "the R&B song of the year".
 Vultures reviewer Craig Jenkins said that: "their first proper one-on-one collaboration, sparks but never exactly glows", finding it to be "too familiar", but ending up saying that "I’ll be stuck on it for the next few days either way".
 Desire Thompson of Vibe stated that the song proves that Brown and Drake "make a good R&B team".
+HotNewHipHop commented that "the smooth production, catchy melody, and laid-back vibe made "No Guidance" an instant classic".

 Music video

 The "No Guidance" music video was directed by Chris Robinson, and released on July 26, 2019.
 The video has a total run-time of 9 minutes and 6 seconds.
 Drake's reaction to Brown's dance during the dance battle, in which he quips "Ooo wow", has since garnered meme popularity.
 Singers Tory Lanez and Sevyn Streeter made cameo appearances in the video.